 Introducing ecological proteomics

 Over the last decade we have seen a step change in our ability to investigate the molecular bases of biological adaptation and evolution.
 Rapidly progressing ‘omics’ technologies now allow researchers to characterise complete sets of biological molecules in non-model organisms (Wang, Gerstein & Snyder 2009; Ekblom & Galindo 2010; Armengaud et al. 2014).
 Extent of protein expression determines an organism’s capacity to perform biochemical functions where the rate at which work is done is a function of the amount of protein doing the work (ref – Michaelis & Menten?).
 In photosynthesis, for example, light energy captured by light harvesting proteins is used to catalyse carbon uptake from the atmosphere by enzymatic carboxylation.
 The rate at which plants are able to perform this process is a function of the abundance of photosynthetic proteins in their leaves (Evans 1989?).
-As such, quantifying protein amounts using proteomics methods can provides direct information about how organisms are adapted to their environment (Diz & Calvete 2016).
+As such, quantifying protein amounts using proteomics methods provides direct information about how organisms are adapted to their environment (Diz & Calvete 2016).

 Proteomic applications in ecological and evolutionary research are increasingly being facilitated by the availability of genomic resources for non-model organisms (Armengaud et al. 2014; Baer & Millar 2016; Diz & Calvete 2016).

-Comparative data on the abundances of proteins or groups of proteins which perform key biochemical functions measured under different environmental conditions could provide mechanistically explicit insight into organism-environmental relationships.
+Proteomics is becoming a useful tool in ecological and evolutionary research because genomic resources are increasingly available for non-model organisms.
+Comparative data on the abundances of proteins or groups of proteins which perform key biochemical functions measured under different environmental conditions could provide mechanistically explicit insight into organism-environment relationships.
 Comparative ecological proteomics would require rapid, scalable methods for absolute quantification of protein abundances in wild organisms.
 To date however, absolute quantification of plant proteins has proved to be challenging: proteins are difficult to extract from plant tissues and the required data-dependent mass spectrometric methods remain novel (refs from Steve).

 A continental-scale field study of the molecular composition of leaves